DevonGrandahl-TheWrongWay/UnityMeshLatticeDeform/README.md

 [...]
 ```

 For each division D, use lerp to find the spot on the 0-1 line, and find the corresponding spot on the parallel 3-2 line.
 These are our START and END points on opposite sides of the quad.
 Add them to our LatticePoints list.
-Lastly, for each division D2, lerp along the the START to END line and add those points to the LatticePoint array.
+Lastly, for each division D2, lerp between the START and END points and add those points to the LatticePoint array.

 ```
 [...]